What’s Next for Micro.blog — A Wish List

 Not every blogger needs a WordPress site in order to publish on the web.
 Micro.blog, an open platform for writing is a great alternative, albeit in need of some improvements.

 I’m a big fan of Micro.blog.
 After a false start in 2019, I came back in 2020 and couldn’t be happier since then.
 I went back to read my 2019 blog post to see the reasons why I didn’t embrace Micro.blog at the time.
 In fact, my wish list started in 2019, but now, I feel the need to revisit the current situation.
 Did Micro.blog improve in the past year?
-Yes, version 2.0 is a proof of this.
+Yes, version 2.0 is proof of this.
 Is there still room for improvement?
 I do think so.
 In recent days, I thought a lot about what are my pain points with the service.
-I made a list of things that should be done or improved, grouped in three categories: the service’s foundation, the web side of the service and the mobile application experience.
+I made a list of things that should be done or improved, grouped into three categories: the service’s foundation, the web side of the service and the mobile application experience.
 Items are in no particular order.

 The service’s foundation

 - A rework of subscription plans: I’d like to use the highlight feature but not the podcasts support that comes with it.
 [2023-03-25: I'm subscribing to the Premium plan to support the service.]

 - Additional plugins support.
 After the initial launch of plugins, new ones are hard to come.
 I’d like integration with services like Pocket or Readwise.
 Would this be possible with the current plugin architecture?
 [2023-03-25: I'm no longer using Pocket.
 Readwise integration would still be cool, though.]

 - Remove ghost accounts from the service or mark them as such.
 It would make it easier to spot them in the Discover view and skip following those.
 [2023-03-25: I still think it would be useful.]

 - Add a “Tech” category in the Discover view.
 [2023-03-25: I'm still wishing for that one.]